CodePushGo/website/src/content/blog/en/capacitor-native-bridge-web-to-android-data-transfer.md

 -   **Performance Tips:** Break large data into chunks, compress it, and cache frequently used data to improve speed and memory usage.
 -   **Error Handling & Security:** Use encryption, runtime permissions, and cross-layer error tracking for secure and reliable transfers.
 -   **Bridge Features:** Supports two-way messaging, event batching, and type validation to ensure smooth communication.
--   **[Capgo](https://capgo.app/) Tools:** Offers real-time updates, intelligent chunking, and end-to-end encryption for seamless data handling.
+-   **[CodePushGo](https://capgo.app/) Tools:** Offers real-time updates, intelligent chunking, and end-to-end encryption for seamless data handling.

 **Quick Tip:** Use [TypeScript](https://www.typescriptlang.org/) for strict typing, validate JSON on both ends, and consider custom plugins for complex data needs.
-Capgo’s platform enhances performance with live updates and secure synchronization, making it a great choice for hybrid apps.
+CodePushGo’s platform enhances performance with live updates and secure synchronization, making it a great choice for hybrid apps.

 ## How to create a [Capacitor](https://capacitorjs.com/) plugin for iOS/Android